AdobeDocs/target-developers/src/pages/administer/admin-api/index.md

 <InlineAlert variant="success" slots="text"/>

-The Adobe Target Admin and Profile API documentation is in the process of being moved to this location, but in the meantime, you can access it [here](http://developers.adobetarget.com/api/#introduction).
+The Adobe Target Admin and Profile API documentation is in the process of being moved to this location, but in the meantime, you may access it [here](http://developers.adobetarget.com/api/#introduction).